Sponsor Toolkit World Maker Faire New York 2017

 Presentation and Speaking Opportunities

-Sponsors are allowed to sell directly from their booth as long as they are licensed to sell in the state and following state tax laws.
+Sponsors are allowed to sell directly from their booth as long as they are licensed to sell in the state and follow state tax laws.

-Maker Faire is a festival environment, and does not use lead gen devices.
-Please plan for an alternative method of collection participant’s contact info, and we suggest incentivizing with raffles, giveaways, etc. We suggest that the recording method does not rely on WiFi, to ensure there are no interruptions.
+Maker Faire is a festival environment, and does not use lead generation devices.
+Please plan for an alternative methods for collection of contact info.
+Incentivizing with raffles, giveaways, etc. can be effective.
+It’s important to NOT rely on WiFi, to ensure there are no interruptions in obtaining your data.

 Food and Beverage PoliciesHealth Permit

-Food and beverages may not be sold or given away without first obtaining a health permit from the New York City Health Department in advance of the event.
-Contact firstname.lastname@example.org for details.
+Food and beverages may not be sold.
+If you plan to give away edible samples, you will need to obtain a health permit from the New York City Health Department in advance of the event.
+Contact email@example.com for details.

 Weather and Packing Tips